 - Certificate, Computational Science and Engineering, The University of Texas at Austin

-Dr. Jacob A. George is currently an Adjunct Assistant Professor in the Division of Physical Medicine and Rehabilitation at the University of Utah.
-He is also a foundational researcher for the Craig H. Neilsen Rehabilitation Hospital and the director of Utah's NeuroRobotics Lab.
+Dr. Jacob A. George is currently an Assistant Professor in Electrical & Computer Engineerinig and Physical Medicine & Rehabilitation at the University of Utah.
+He is also a foundational researcher for the Craig H. Neilsen Rehabilitation Hospital and the director of the Utah NeuroRobotics Lab.

 Jacob A. George received his B.S. in Biomedical Engineering and a Certificate in Computational Science and Engineering from The University of Texas at Austin in 2016.
 Dr. George graduated with Highest Honors and was the sole recipient of the Biomedical Engineering Student Leadership Award for his contributions to his department as President of the Biomedical Engineering Honor Society.
 He then received his M.S. and Ph.D. in Biomedical Engineering from the University of Utah in 2018 and 2020, respectively.
 At Utah, George served as the Co-President of the Graduate Student Advisory Committee and Inaugural President of the IEEE Engineering Medicine and Biology Student Chapter.
 Dr. George briefly served as a postdoctoral fellow in the Bionic Engineering Lab at the University of Utah before establishing his own independent research program.

 Dr. George has been an author on numerous peer-reviewed manuscripts and conference abstracts (Google Scholar).
-He has also received over $2,000,000 in research funding to date.
+He has also received over $2,200,000 in research funding to date.
 He received the Don B. Olsen Graduate Fellowship in 2016, a National Science Foundation Graduate Research Fellowship in 2017 and an NIH TL1 postdoctoral fellowship in 2020.
-In 2019, he was also selected as a finalist for the Ripple Innovation in Research and Promising Young Investigator Award.
-In 2020, he was awarded the NIH Director’s Early Independence Award (DP5) to establish his own independent research lab - the Utah NeuroRobotics Lab.
+Dr. George has been the recipient of two Society for Neuroscience Awards, the IEEE Best Paper Award, the Ripple Innovation in Research and Promising Young Investigator Finalist, and the Association of Clinical and Translational Sciences Outstanding Postdoc Award.
+Most notably, in 2020, he was awarded the NIH Director’s Early Independence Award (DP5) to establish his own independent research lab - the Utah NeuroRobotics Lab.
 Dr. George’s research has been proven to be high-impact: his 2019 publication in Science Robotics resulted in over 398 unique news articles, 450.4 million views, and $4.5 million in advertising for the University of Utah.

 Dr. George received supplemental certifiation as a STEM teacher/mentor with an emphasis on teaching students from diverse backgrounds.
 He has mentored numerous undergraduate and graduate students from diverse backgrounds.
 His NeuroRobotics lab is actively recruiting trainees at all levels (undergraduate, graduate, postdoc).
-Prospective trainees should email Dr. George with a resume/cv and a brief cover letter detailining past experience or a specific project they are interested in working on.
+Prospective trainees should visit the graduate student opportunities page or the undergraduate student opportunitites page on the NeuroRobotics Lab website.
 Prior experience in related fields is useful, but not always necessary.
 Underrepresented minorities are highly encouraged to apply!